PhilippGoetz1995/Outlook_VBA/README.md

 ## 🔧 How To Use

-- Everything is saved in seperated .bas Files here
+- Everything is saved in seperated .bas Files in the /Modules
-- Also the Whole project with all Forms is saved
+- Also the Whole project with all Forms is saved and can be just saved there to use
   - The file is here: `%appdata%\Microsoft\Outlook\`
-- The Ribbon Settings are saved and can be imported via UI => need to be imported seperatly "New Mail" & "Mail Explorer"

 ## 🤬 Hints to not cry everytime